-Many people confuse the terms warranty and guarantee; and it’s easy to see why.
+Many people confuse the terms warranty and guarantee, and it’s easy to see why.
 Put simply, a warranty is a written promise.
 A guarantee is the details of that promise as contained within the warranty.
-Confused?
-Let’s delve a little deeper.

-Warranties are issued by the manufacturer (think Apple, Samsung, etc.) and are often limited in scope and time.
+Warranties are issued by the manufacturer and are often limited in scope and time.
 You may find that your new phone comes with a 1-year warranty that excludes breakage to the screen, for example.
-So, if your phone suddenly stops charging, your laptop won’t turn on, or your smartwatch has a glitch, the manufacturer may assume responsibility for this, providing (a) your device came with a warranty; (b) the warranty hasn’t expired; and (c) you can prove that the fault with your device doesn’t result from damage inflicted by you.
+So, if your phone suddenly stops charging, your laptop won’t turn on, or your smartwatch has a glitch, the manufacturer may take responsibility.
+For them to do so, your device must have come with a warranty, and the warranty must still be valid.
+Plus, you may have to prove that you didn’t cause the issue with your device.

-Most home insurance policies include coverage for personal possessions and cell phones, laptops and (some) smartwatches are usually included as part of this coverage.
-So, if you’re a policyholder, you may already have coverage for your devices without even realizing it!
+Most home insurance policies include coverage for personal possessions.
+Cell phones, laptops and (some) smartwatches are usually included.
+So, if you have home insurance, you probably already have coverage for your devices under the policy.

-The bad news is that when you make a claim with your home insurance provider, not only will you need to pay a deductible, but some providers place a limit on the amount they’ll pay out for electronics.
-In these cases, it may not make financial sense to file a claim.
+The bad news is that when you make a claim with your home insurance provider, you’ll probably need to pay a deductible.
+Your policy deductible may be high enough that making a claim for just one cell phone isn’t worth it.
+Plus, some providers place a limit on the amount they’ll pay out for electronics.
+In these cases, it may not make financial sense to file a home insurance claim.

-The good news is that Square One isn’t most home insurance providers.
-We understand the importance of electronics in the modern world, so we treat your phone and laptop just the same as the rest of your personal property.
-We let you select your own limit for personal property, with a wide range of options to cater to all lifestyles.
+At Square One, we understand the importance of electronics in the modern world.
+We treat your phone and laptop just the same as the rest of your personal property, with no sublimits for electronics.
+You can select your own limit for personal property, with a wide range of options to cater to all lifestyles.

-The policies that we offer also insure your property on a ‘replacement cost’ basis, rather than giving you the ‘actual cash value’.
-Simply speaking, this means that if your phone is stolen, we’ll replace it with a new one, without deducting depreciation based upon your phone’s age and condition.
+The policies that we offer also insure your property on a replacement cost basis, rather than cash value.
+Simply speaking, this means that if your phone is stolen, we’ll replace it with a new one of similar kind and quality—no deductions for depreciation.

-True, you’ll still need to pay a deductible, but with Square One, even this is easy; we let you select a deductible that you’re comfortable with- something you can realistically afford in the event of a loss.
+You will still need to pay a deductible, though.
+But, with Square One, even this is easy; you can select a deductible that you’re comfortable with when you buy a policy.

 And the best part?
 In addition to personal property coverage, you’ll also receive Square One’s comprehensive protection for your home and your liability exposures.

-That depends on what kind of smartwatch you own.
-Check your policy for details, as some will be classified as jewellery, some as electronic devices.
-At Square One, we classify any device that is used to adorn the body as jewellery.
-So, your Apple Watch, your Samsung Galaxy Watch, or your Fossil Smartwatch would be classified as jewellery.
-Since not everyone needs jewellery coverage, Square One doesn’t include it by default, so be sure to add this coverage if you’d like to protect one of these devices.
-On the other hand, simple devices that are worn around the wrist (such as a Fitbit or a step tracker) will be classified as Personal Property, and therefore automatically included under your Personal Property coverage.
+At Square One, we classify any device that is used to adorn the body as jewellery—including all smartwatches.
+We don’t include jewellery coverage by default, but you can easily add it to your policy if you need it.
+Note that simple devices that are worn around the wrist (such as a Fitbit or a step tracker) are classified as Personal Property, and therefore automatically included under your Personal Property coverage.